Spectrum of Hope: The New Normal

 Here is an example from his experience on how a paradigm shift worked in favour of his son.

 “We have had an interesting journey.
 Our son had a special educator who presumed incompetence in special needs kids.
 Our son hated going to school at those times.
 We knew he had extremely exceptional alphanumeric skills including the ability to write spelling of any word and do even quadratic equations at as young as 7 years of age.
 However, a teacher in the school was adamant about making him write.
 It is obviously a skill which he can never achieve even if he tries for years.
-It only builds up frustration in him more and more as his motor skills are so severely affected he just can’t write.
-Not being able to write even alphabets was considered incompetence and he was getting more and more frustrated.

 As we progressed things changed favourably wherein the specific special educator was replaced by a far more skilled senior educator at school.
 She figured out his skills in less than a week.
 She started questioning him using computers, multiple choice questions, and many interesting new ways.
 All she did differently was presuming competence and starting from that premise.
 Within a matter of a couple of months – he was solving complex math problems and English problems with her.
 She stopped making him write and switched to newer ways.
 Results were unbelievably amazing!”